mdanamulhasan201/mdanamulhasan201/README.md

 ### Hi there 👋, My name is Md.
 Anamul Hasan
-I am a talented web developer based in Bangladesh, specializing in mern stack development.
+I am a talented web developer based in Bangladesh, specializing in front-end development.
 My passion for web development stems from the opportunity it provides to express my creativity.
 I am dedicated to continuously improving my skills and strive to become a highly skilled and sought-after web developer.
 Currently, I am pursuing a degree in Computer Science and Engineering at Daffodil International University.
 I am eager to connect with professionals in the industry who can contribute to my personal and professional growth.
 I am open to exciting opportunities and collaborations that can further enhance my expertise.

 Thank you